t-mcneal/rhout/README.md

    GMAP_KEY = API_KEY
    ```

-   Make sure to include the `apikey.properties` file in `.gitignore` to secure
+   Make sure to include the `MapApiKey.properties` file in `.gitignore` to secure
    your API key from version control.

 ## Usage